encounterplus/module-packer/README.md

 ### Visual Studio Code
 ![Visual Studio Code Screenshot](documentation/VisualStudioCode.png)

 Visual Studio Code has great support for rendering markdown with custom styles out-of-the-box.
-However, with the help of the [EncounterPlus Markdown Extension](https://marketplace.visualstudio.com/items?itemName=JacobJohnston.encounterplus-markdown), Visual Studio Code can preview markdown pages as if they were already run through the Module Packer and rendered in EncounterPlus.
+However, with the help of the official [EncounterPlus Markdown Extension](https://marketplace.visualstudio.com/items?itemName=JacobJohnston.encounterplus-markdown), Visual Studio Code can preview markdown pages as if they were already run through the Module Packer and rendered in EncounterPlus.
 Simply install the plugin and preview your markdown documents.

+For detailed information on using the Visual Studio Extension, see the [EncounterPlus Markdown Extension Guide](VisualStudioExtensionGuide.md).

 Optionally, if you want to preview the custom styling in your module, do the following (*this only needs to be done if you've modified custom.css*):
 1. In Visual Studio Code, go to Settings -> Extensions -> Markdown -> Styles